 How Do You Delete Existing Data and Replace It With New Data?

 Now, let's insert data into a table using the OVERWRITE option.
-The OVERWRITE option allows you to delete the existing data in the table and replace it with the new data.
-This can be useful when you want to refresh the table with the latest data, or when you want to avoid duplicates or conflicts.
-To use the OVERWRITE option, you need to specify OVERWRITE as an optional parameter in Snowflake INSERT INTO command.
+The OVERWRITE option allows you to truncate the existing data in the table and replace it entirely with the new data.
+This can be useful when you want to refresh the table with the latest full dataset or when you want to avoid duplicates or conflicts by starting fresh.
+To use the OVERWRITE option, you need to specify OVERWRITE as an optional parameter in the Snowflake INSERT INTO command.

 For example,